Patient meeting with doctor

 Alcohol-Associated Hepatitis (AH)

-AH is an acute life-threatening form of alcohol-associated liver disease (ALD), which can occur in individuals who chronically misuse alcohol – frequently after increased consumption – regardless of age, gender, education or income.
+AH is a life-threatening form of alcohol-associated liver disease (ALD), which can occur in individuals who chronically misuse alcohol – frequently after increased consumption – regardless of age, gender, education or income.
 It is characterized by severe inflammation and destruction of liver tissue (i.e., necrosis).
-AH accounts for roughly 158,000 hospitalizations in the U.S. per year.1 Approximately 30% of patients die within 90 days of hospitalization.2 The charges for each hospitalization episode resulting in death are approximately $167,000.1 There is currently no FDA or EMA approved treatment for AH, and novel therapeutic strategies are needed to improve survival.3,4 A number of clinical practice guidelines, including from AASLD and ACG, recommend corticosteroids as first-line treatment for severe AH despite limited and inconsistent survival benefits and widely acknowledged contraindications.5,6,7 Although liver transplantation is indicated for patients with severe AH, the procedure is costly ($875,000 per patient on average8), requires lifelong immunosuppression, and may be limited by the availability of donated organs.6,9 Despite these drawbacks, the rate of liver transplantation for AH has increased rapidly in the U.S.10
+AH accounted for roughly 164,000 hospital admissions in the U.S. in 2021.1 Approximately 30% of patients die within 90 days of hospitalization.2 The charges for each hospital admission that resulted in death averaged approximately $180,000.1 There is currently no FDA or EMA approved treatment for AH, and novel therapeutic strategies are needed to improve survival.3,4 A number of clinical practice guidelines, including from AASLD and ACG, recommend corticosteroids as first-line treatment for severe AH despite limited and inconsistent survival benefits and widely acknowledged contraindications.5,6,7 Although liver transplantation is indicated for patients with severe AH, the procedure is costly ($875,000 per patient on average8), requires lifelong immunosuppression, and is limited by the availability of donated organs.6,9 Despite these drawbacks, the rate of liver transplantation for AH has increased rapidly in the U.S.10

 Epigenetic modulation in AH